steinmikey/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.

+SQL is the language that most databases are written in.
+It can perform CRUD operations on a the relational database.

 2. Why do tables need a Primary Key?

+The primary key provides a consistent, yet unique way of identifying each row in a data table.

 3. What is the name given to a table column that references the Primary Key on another table?

+A foreign key.

 4. What do we need in order to have a _many to many_ relationship between two tables?

+A junction table, which has it's own primary key for each relation between the other two tables, utilizing foreign keys to reference their primary keys